Market growth spurs rise in Pulaski County property values

-As Pulaski County valuation notices hit mailboxes this week, many residents are noticing large increases to their property values and some will see a 5% to 10% increase in taxes.
+LITTLE ROCK -- As Pulaski County valuation notices hit mailboxes last week, many residents are noticing large increases to their property values and some will see a 5% to 10% increase in taxes.

 Joe Thompson, chief administrator for the Pulaski County assessor's office, said the county is seeing a 30.8% increase in fair market valuation growth, and individual property owners could see their market value increase higher or lower than the county average.